 If you’re planning to buy a car, wait until the end of the month.
-Salespeople are often eager to close deals at the end of the month to meet their monthly quota.
-As salespeople get anxious to make that number, you’ll likely see larger discounts applied at the end of the month.
-Brush up on your negotiating tactics and head into the dealership to make a deal!
+Salespeople are often eager to close deals and meet their monthly quotas.
+As salespeople get more anxious to make that number, you’ll likely see larger discounts applied.
+Brush up on your negotiating tactics and head into the dealership at the end of the month to make the best deal!

 The end of the day is another good time to buy a car.
 An eager salesperson won’t let an interested buyer walk away just because it’s close to quitting time.
-And because closing time is near, they might be more apt to give you a better deal to move another car off the lot.
-Take a cruise around the lot and pinpoint which vehicle you want, then swing by the dealership just before they close for the day.
+And, because closing time is near, they might be more apt to give you a better deal to move another car off the lot.
+Take a cruise around and pinpoint which vehicle you want, then swing by the dealership just before they close for the day.
 Doing so makes you a “found customer” they weren’t expecting, and they’re more likely to want to close this deal.